Continually Updated Clinical Reference

 Category 3

-A third type of healing is known as secondary healing or healing by secondary intention.
+A third type of healing is known as secondary healing, or healing by secondary intention.
 In this type of healing, a full-thickness wound is allowed to close and heal.
 Secondary healing results in an inflammatory response that is more intense than with primary wound healing.
 In addition, a larger quantity of granulomatous tissue is fabricated because of the need for wound closure.
 Secondary healing results in pronounced contraction of wounds.
 Fibroblastic differentiation into myofibroblasts, which resemble contractile smooth muscle, is believed to contribute to wound contraction.
 These myofibroblasts are maximally present in the wound from the 10th-21st days.

 Category 4

-Epithelization is the process by which epithelial cells migrate and replicate via mitosis and traverse the wound.
+Epithelialization is the process by which epithelial cells migrate and replicate via mitosis and traverse the wound.
 This occurs as part of the phases of wound healing, which are discussed in Sequence of Events in Wound Healing.
 In wounds that are partial thickness, involving only the epidermis and superficial dermis, epithelization is the predominant method by which healing occurs.
 Wound contracture is not a common component of this process if only the epidermis or epidermis and superficial dermis are involved.

 The inflammatory phase occurs immediately following the injury and lasts approximately 6 days.
 The fibroblastic phase occurs at the termination of the inflammatory phase and can last up to 4 weeks.
-Scar maturation begins at the fourth week and can last for years.2
+Scar maturation begins at the fourth week and can last for years.
+[9]

 Following tissue injury via an incision, the initial response is usually bleeding.
 The cascade of vasoconstriction and coagulation commences with clotted blood immediately impregnating the wound, leading to hemostasis, and with dehydration, a scab forms.
 An influx of inflammatory cells follows, with the release of cellular substances and mediators.
-Angiogenesis and re-epithelization occur and the deposition of new cellular and extracellular components ensues.
+Angiogenesis and reepithelialization occur and the deposition of new cellular and extracellular components ensues.

 Initial phase - Hemostasis

-Following vasoconstriction, platelets adhere to damaged endothelium and discharge adenosine diphosphate (ADP), promoting thrombocyte clumping, which dams the wound.
-The inflammatory phase is initiated by the release of numerous cytokines by platelets.
-Alpha granules liberate platelet-derived growth factor (PDGF), platelet factor IV, and transforming growth factor beta (TGF-b), while vasoactive amines such as histamine and serotonin are released from dense bodies found in thrombocytes.
-PDGF is chemotactic for fibroblasts and, along with TGF-b, is a potent modulator of fibroblastic mitosis, leading to prolific collagen fibril construction in later phases.
-Fibrinogen is cleaved into fibrin and the framework for completion of the coagulation process is formed.
+These processes are mediated by a host of cytokines and growth factors.
+The interleukins strongly influence the inflammatory process.
+Vascular endothelial growth factor (VEGF) and other factors enhance blood vessel formation, and some have multiple roles such as fibroblast growth factor (FGF)–2, which affects not only the process of angiogenesis but also that of reepithelialization.
+Vasoactive amines such as histamine and serotonin are released from dense bodies found in thrombocytes.
+PDGF is chemotactic for fibroblasts and, along with TGF-β, is a potent modulator of fibroblastic mitosis, leading to prolific collagen fibril construction in later phases.
+Fibrinogen is cleaved into fibrin, and the framework for completion of the coagulation process is formed.
 Fibrin provides the structural support for cellular constituents of inflammation.
 This process starts immediately after the insult and may continue for a few days.

 Second phase - Inflammation

-Third phase - Granulation
+Third phase - Granulation/proliferation

 In days 5-7, fibroblasts have migrated into the wound, laying down new collagen of the subtypes I and III.
 Early in normal wound healing, type III collagen predominates but is later replaced by type I collagen.